vsoch/vsoch.github.io/_posts/2020/2020-03-11-needs-love.md

 Asking for help can be hard!
 In some cases, asking for help can look like labeling an issue with "Good First Issue" or (more directly) "Help Wanted."
-For the interested folks that want to persue a list of open source, research software engineering efforts, the rseng organization also provides the
+For the interested folks that want to pursue a list of open source, research software engineering efforts, the rseng organization also provides the
 <a href="https://github.com/rseng/awesome-rseng" target="_blank">awesome-rseng</a> awesome list.
 You can either contribute to these projects directly, or find one or more issues and write them up under needs-love to be discovered.